4 Ways to Motivate Kids During the Holidays

 Do a Countdown to Christmas Break

 Similar to an Advent countdown calendar, a “countdown to Christmas break” calendar will help keep your kids’ enthusiasm going until it’s time for your holiday festivities!
-You can make these as simple or as elaborate as you’d like, and sites like Pinterest are loaded with ideas for homemade countdown calendars.
+You can make these as simple or as elaborate as you’d like.
+Plus sites like Pinterest are loaded with ideas for homemade countdown calendars.
 If you have younger children, you could print up a black and white version where she can color in the numbers each day.
 Alternatively, you could make your own by drawing a basic Christmas tree and then drawing 15 “ornaments” on the tree (depending on your break).
 This simple activity can help your students anticipate each day as they approach the holidays.

 Helping your kids stay motivated during December can be a challenge.
 How do you manage to do it?
 Have you done any of the things we’ve mentioned above?
 We’d love to hear about your discoveries!